 Let's consider a single (extreme!) example of how the interaction of these trends works in practice.
-I'll call it Fund X, (although its actual name will be no mystery to you).
-During its early years, it turned in an astonishingly successful record, outpacing the Standard & Poor's 500 Stock Index by an average of 26 percentage points per year from 1978 through 1983.
+I'll call it Fund X. During its early years, it turned in an astonishingly successful record, outpacing the Standard & Poor's 500 Stock Index by an average of 26 percentage points per year from 1978 through 1983.
 With such success, its assets burgeoned from a mere \$22 million to \$1.6 billion during that period.
 While its performance then reverted toward the mean, its excess return from 1984 through 1993 remained a healthy four percentage points per year.
 By then, its assets had grown to a staggering \$31 billion, and the excess returns came to an abrupt halt.
 Four years of losing to the S&P followed, and then three small gains and two small losses.
 Since 1993, it has fallen an average of almost two percentage points per year behind the 500 Index-a far cry from the success of its earlier years.